FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/build_chain.md

 ### **'H 'Options [**Optional**]**

-cipher machine option, which indicates the use of a cipher machine。To turn this option on, add '-S 'means to open the national secret, and then to add'-n 'option is used to load the node.pem file to generate the nodeid of the cipher key。The command to open the cipher machine by loading the certificate file path is as follows
+cipher machine option, which indicates the use of a cipher machine。If this option is enabled, add '-s' to enable the national password, and then add '-n' to load the node.pem file to generate the nodeid of the password machine key。The command to open the cipher machine by loading the certificate file path is as follows
 ```shell
 ./build_chain.sh -e ./fisco-bcos -p 30300,20200 -l 127.0.0.1:4 -s -H -n nodeKeyDir/
 ```

 ### **'n 'Options [**Optional**]**

 The node certificate directory option, which indicates that nodeid is generated by loading the node certificate in the folder.
-This option can be used for national secret and non-national secret without specifying-s。This option is followed by the certificate folder path。
+This option can be used for national and non-national secrets without specifying -s。This option is followed by the certificate folder path。

 ### **'c 'Expansion options**